Kot Engenharia

 • The ODS can be defined and determined from a specific displacement of a forced vibration, either at a specific time or at a specific frequency.
 In this way, the ODS can be obtained for various types of responses in the time domain, whether these responses are sinusoidal, punctual or completely random.

-In practice, how can ODS contribute to the Structural Integrity your asset?
-Kot suggests the following steps to take when the client is faced with a new phenomenon that impairs human comfort and/or could damage their asset:
+So, in practice, how can ODS contribute to the Structural Integrity your asset?
+Kot suggests the following steps to take when a client encounters a new issue that compromises human comfort and/or could cause damage to their asset:

 1. Based on the client's account of their asset, drawings (structural, civil and/or mechanical) are used to study the entire system involved, as well as the battery limits for defining the model.
 In this study, possible frequency ranges and excitation sources are surveyed in order to plan the solution.
 It is important at this stage that the engineer has clear knowledge of the equipment's history and operating conditions, especially when the unwanted vibration phenomenon occurs;